ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ ionic platform add ios
 {% endhighlight %}

-Next, we will need to install <a href="../../resources/what-is/#xcode">Xcode</a>.
-Xcode allows us to build compile to a target device running iOS.
+Next, you'll need to install <a href="../../resources/what-is/#xcode">Xcode</a>.
+Xcode allows you to build compile to a target device running iOS.

-From there, we should be able to run the iOS emulator using the following command:
+From there, you should be able to run the iOS emulator using the following command:

 ```bash
 $ ionic emulate ios